jhus5/API/README.md

    http://127.0.0.1:8000/docs

 # Access endpoints
-You can access and test all the endpoints from the interactive api documentation as well as test it out.
+You can access and test all the endpoints from the interactive api documentation as well as test eacho one out.
+A 4th endpoint was added to retrieve all documents.

 # FastAPI
 FastAPI was selected due to its high performance, especially with large amounts of data, and being fast to code.